Mustardnote3943/XP-Vista-Themes/README.md

 # XP-Vista-Themes

+The purpose of doing this is to gather resources here for customizing Windows 10/11 to make it easily accessible for those who want to customize Windows. although, it may be aimed more at old Windows themes like 2000, XP, Vista, etc.

 THE FILES AREN'T OWNED BY ME EXCEPT THE .THEME FILES.
 THIS IS JUST TO PACK ALL OF THEM TOGETHER SO I DON'T AND YOU DON'T HAVE TO FIND THEM AGAIN.

 These themes are for Retrobar (https://github.com/dremin/RetroBar), and Open Shell (https://open-shell.github.io/Open-Shell-Menu/).
 I also use ExplorerPatcher (https://github.com/valinet/ExplorerPatcher), Windows XP shutdown screen remake, and, Winaero Tweaker (https://winaerotweaker.com/). they make it seem more like XP.
 It was only tested on Windows 11. not sure if it works on Windows 10 or below.